"crumbs of lost material add up to a feast of waste at the end of

 off your skin then run hot water over it to soften the beard and

 force the hair follicle to poke out.
-Lather with soap and Shave by
+Lather with soap and shave by

 feel.
 This obviates shaving cream and, once you get used to it, gives